-The Church of England – “the CofE” - is the biggest charitable organisation in England according to the latest figures.
+The Church of England – “the CofE” - is the biggest charitable organisation in England.

 It’s two and a half times bigger than Oxfam, twice the size of the National Trust, and four times the size of the Red Cross.
 1.7 million people take part in a CofE service each month, a level that has been maintained since the turn of the millennium.
 For generations the CofE has represented both stability and change.

 The CofE’s income is mostly spent in making sure there is a Christian presence in every community across England, although nearly £49 million was donated by churches to other charities.
 Regular and collection plate giving in churches, plus the tax recovered through Gift Aid, was £511 million.
 Total parish expenditure was £886 million.